ThePowerOfSwift/DeepSquat/README.txt

 DeepSquat is a project that I and another team member (Seyoon Ragavan) worked on for Hack Princeton Fall 2017.
 It is an app that allows the user to take a video of their squat, and analyzes six specific attributes of their squat technique using deep learning.
 We were recognized as "Best Health/Fitness Hack" and named a Finalist (one of the Top 7 projects).
+Our entry can be found here: https://devpost.com/software/deepsquat-deep-learning-tells-you-how-to-squat

 Acknowledgement of people whose public code (published online) was used: